mertakkan/Match2Game/README.md

 # Match 2 Game

-This repository contains a Match-2 game developed as part of the Peak Mobile Case study.
+This repository contains a Match-2 game developed for learning purposes.
 The project was built using **Unity 2021.3.18f1** and the C# programming language.

 ## 🚀 Overview